thomasgohard/responsive-web-components/README.md

 responsive-web-components
 =========================

-Taking responsive Web design to a new level.
+A new approach to responsive Web design.